arashgmn/PCSC2017_Group2/README.md

 Inside PCSC2017_Group2/tests/ there are four CPP files, each evaluating one of the features of Monte Carlo integration:

-1. Test: Evaluates three integral numerically with both methods (look at list of tests).
+1. Test: Evaluates three integral numerically with both methods.
 2. StatisticalMomenst: Evaluates statistical moments of Gaussian distribution up to power 8 using uniform sampling.
 3. CentralLimitTheory: Integrates the same function many time to find the distribution of answers.
 4. Errors: Evaluates the true and estimated error for a specific function.